 - This could be a new idea or opportunity, or improvements to the business and its practices.

-- This will be presented at the end of the apprenticeship as part of your final project.
+- You will present this at the end of the apprenticeship as part of your final project.

 - Professional Discussion

-- This is a final interview to see what knowledge and skills you have developed during your qualification, as well as a chance to show your understanding of the hospitality industry.
+- In essence, this is a final interview to see what knowledge and skills you have developed during your qualification, as well as a chance to show your understanding of the hospitality industry.

 Once you have completed this qualification at Level 2, there are several progression routes available, dependant on your industry and job role: